svelte-add/svelte-add/packages/cli/README.md

 npx svelte-add@latest bulma mdsvex
 ```

 You can also directly pass through options for each adder.
-Please refer to the website [this site](https://svelte-add.com) to generate such commands.
+Please refer to the [website](https://svelte-add.com) to generate such commands.
 Alternatively you can refer to the individual adder options.